 Cons: Add-on fees can rack up, no Android compatibility

-Lightspeed Restaurant contains a well-rounded set of features for cafés wanting shop floor and management operations covered by one system.
-The software works well offline, though card payments may still require a network connection.
+Lightspeed Restaurant contains well-rounded features for cafés wanting shop floor and management operations covered by one system.
+The software works well offline, though card payments still require a network connection.

 “Lightspeed Restaurant has been through many changes, good and bad, and now only connects with its own card machines.
 It’s still one of the most adaptable POS systems for small food-and-drink I’ve tested, though.”

 It is relatively user-friendly, but setting up products and the app layout can take longer than other POS systems because of the customisation options.
-But once you get the hang of it, the system will be easy and clearly built for fast-paced businesses.
+Once you get the hang of it, though, the system is easy and clearly built for fast-paced businesses.

 Lightspeed Restaurant screen